-Michael D Pappas is the only physician in the Midwest United States who is BOARD CERTIFIED (American Board of Pediatrics) in both general pediatrics and pediatric critical care medicine, and who actively practices both disciplines.
+Michael D Pappas MD is BOARD CERTIFIED (American Board of Pediatrics) in both general pediatrics and pediatric critical care medicine and actively practices both disciplines.
 He is one of only a handful of docs with similar credentials in the entire United States.

 Mike is certified by the American board of Pediatrics to practice both general pediatrics and pediatric critical care.
 He is originally from the Toledo area.
 He has experience treating children with heart defects, severe infections, cancer, seizure disorders, injuries from car/bike accidents, as well as a number of other childhood diseases.

 Mike has co-authored Intensive Thinking: Pediatric Critical Care, a review book that teaches pediatricians how to care for critically ill children, and assist them in passing their critical care board exams.
 He has also co-authored Pediatric Radiology Review, an instructional text teaching pediatric clinicians how to interpret x-rays in children, as well as Intensive Thinking: Pediatric Board Review, which helps pediatricians prepare for their general pediatrics certification exam.
 He works at Toledo Children’s Hospital’s Pediatric Intensive Care Unit, as well as here in our pediatric office.
 He is patient and caring, and has 2 daughters and a son.

 - Board certified by the American Board of Pediatrics–Pediatric Critical Care

 - Board certified by the American Board of Pediatrics–General Pediatrics